chrisjbillington/setuptools-conda/README.md

                             contents.
   --noarch                  Build platform-independent packages.
 Only set this
-                            if your dependencies are the same on all platforms and you have no compiled extensions.
+                            if your dependencies are the same on all platforms and Python versions you support, and you have no compiled extensions.
 ```